Malinoski/oob_activity/README.md

 ## Install

-This section shows how to isntall oob_activity 1.3 (for old releases check the respective README.txt)
+This section shows how to install oob_activity v1.3 (for old releases check the respective README.txt).

 1. Backup your ownCloud and database servers.